kshaa/concourse-droplet/README.md

 # Not finished, read Todo below
 Infrastructure, deployment and [Docker](https://www.docker.com/) to host [Concourse](https://concourse-ci.org/) in a [DigitalOcean](https://www.digitalocean.com/) droplet.

-This is basically a combination of the official [Concourse docker repo](https://github.com/concourse/concourse-docker/) and deployment code from [siers](https://github.com/siers) folkdance repo.
+This is heavily inspired from the official [Concourse docker repo](https://github.com/concourse/concourse-docker/) and deployment code from [siers](https://github.com/siers) folkdance repo.

 # Quick-start
 #### Configure the following: